unfencedentity/cloud-org-infra/README.md

 The system is idempotent:

 - Running the same deploy command multiple times will not break the environment
 - Existing resources are reused
 - Missing components are provisioned automatically

 ### Extending Infrastructure

 New modules follow the same pattern:

 - strict naming
 - parameter consistency
 - idempotent logic
 - integrated with deploy-environment.ps1

 ### Deleting Environments

 Optional cleanup script:

 automation/cleanup.ps1

-(Deletes the environment’s Resource Group and all dependent resources.)
+Deletes the environment resource group and all dependent resources.

 ---

 ## Troubleshooting Guide

 ### Authentication Errors

 Ensure the correct environment variables are set or run Connect-AzAccount interactively.

 ### Resource Already Exists

-All modules are idempotent — this is expected.
+All modules are idempotent.
+This is expected.
 Deployment will continue safely.

 ### Missing Role Definitions

 Some tenants may not include:

 - Key Vault Secrets User

 If missing, the RBAC module will emit a warning and continue.

 ### Alerts Not Triggering

 Verify:

 - The Action Group exists
 - Correct email addresses
 - Application Insights is receiving data

 ---